Akashic101/blog/README.md

 ## How It Works

 1. Each article gets written in Markdown
-2. 11ty converts all files into HTML upon launch of the project into a `_site`
+2. 11ty converts all files into HTML upon launch of the project into a folder called `_site`
 3. The website is accessible from my server via Cloudflare Tunnel

 ## Patch Notes